 There is to be no swimming in any hotel/motel pool.

 Students should arrive and return with the group unless othertraveling arrangements are made and approved by the sponsor prior to the time ofdeparture.
 No student will bepermitted to visit relatives or friends while on the trip without a previousarrangement between the parent/guardian and the sponsor.Travel in private cars should be avoided as much as possible.Safety First..

-Beverages, food, and gum are NOT PERMITTED AT ANY TIME in thetheatres, exhibit areas, other performance areas, or lobby areas.Appropriate theatre etiquette is expected of both delegates and sponsors.Inappropriate etiquette includes feet on the seats, leaving during aperformance, disruptive behavior, improper language, the wearing of hats indoors, especially in the theatres or performing spaces, talking during anyperformance, or any discourtesy to other delegates, performers, and/or theatrepersonnel.
+Beverages, food, and gum are NOT PERMITTED AT ANY TIME in the theaters, exhibit areas, other performance areas, or lobby areas.Appropriate theater etiquette is expected of both delegates and sponsors.Inappropriate etiquette includes feet on the seats, leaving during aperformance, disruptive behavior, improper language, the wearing of hats indoors, especially in the theaters or performing spaces, talking during anyperformance, or any discourtesy to other delegates, performers, and/or theater personnel.
 Delegates are not onlyconsidered guests of the Festival, but also representatives of their individualschools.
 Delegates are expected tobehave accordingly at all times.